-7. The proposed audit fee for the 2017/18 audit of Western Isles Integration Joint Board is £24,000 (£17,400 2016/17).
-In determining the audit fee we have taken account of the risk exposure of Western Isles Integration Joint Board, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited financial statements, with a complete working papers package on 20 June 2018.
+8. The proposed audit fee for the 2018/19 audit of Western Isles Integration Joint Board is £25,000 (2017/18: £24,000).
+In determining the audit fee, we have taken account of the risk exposure of Western Isles Integration Joint Board, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
+Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package on 20 June 2019.

-8. Where our audit cannot proceed as planned through, for example, late receipt of unaudited financial statements or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
-An additional fee may also be required in relation to any work or other significant exercises outwith our planned audit activity.
+9. Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
+An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.